irusri/geniesys/docs/index.rst

 ..
-GenIECMS documentation master file, created by sphinx-quickstart on Sun Feb 19 04:49:24 2017.
+GenIE-CMS documentation master file, created by sphinx-quickstart on Sun Feb 19 04:49:24 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.